-It is intended to subsequently empower candidate Engineering Technologist to demonstrate that they are capable of applying their acquired knowledge, understanding, skills, attitudes and values in the work environments in South Africa.
+It is intended to subsequently empower candidate Engineering Technologist to demonstrate that they can apply their acquired knowledge, understanding, skills, attitudes, and values in the work environments in South Africa.

-It is designed also to add value to the qualifying student in terms of enrichment of the person, status and recognition.
+It is designed also to add value to the qualifying student in terms of enrichment of the person, status, and recognition.